CoderCat55/HearMeMioConnect/README.md

 TODO:
+Delete the old rest_model.py
+create a new rest_model.py which will be multiclass svm as rest class consisting of datas from folder calibration_data/p{participant_id}rest'  and not-rest class will be consisting datas from processed_data/p{participant_id}' also window size would be 20, also feature extraction should be same as gesture_model.py rest_model should include load model,savemodel,train model(which is called in main.py train()) functions Create a list how this would be implemented to current system , which parts should be changed which parts should be added and where.

 RULES: Please really read all the code.
 Do not make assumptions while answering.
 While giving ansswers include the chain of thought, why did you make that assumption, which part of thee code leads you to that?
 If you are not sure about how something works just tell me.